zhouliupku/LGtagging_LSTM/README.md

 ## Usage

-1. Download the pre-trained model from: https://dataverse.harvard.edu/file.xhtml?fileId=6373866&version=DRAFT and decompress the model folder to the root, the directory will look like:
+1. Download the pre-trained model from: https://dataverse.harvard.edu/file.xhtml?fileId=6373866&version=DRAFT and decompress the model folder to the root, your directory will look like:

 data/